AnthonyCxx/Notes-and-Writeups/C++/Templates.md

 ```

 ## Template Specialization
 Instances of a specific class/function will be created from a template if an instance of it does not already exist.
-This principle allows us to manually create instances
+Because the compiler will not overwrite manually-created
-of a template for specific datatypes, which can allow us to re-define the
+versions of a template for specific datatypes, we can overload the same templated method to work differently for different types.
+Here, I have a generic '_add()_' function
+that has a special case for strings that includes a space between each of the strings instead of just appending one to the other.

 ```C++
 #include <iostream>